 It was downright lucky, for example, that in the 1930s Sol Gottstein lived down the street from Samuel O. Blanc, the inventor of the first electric drain cleaning machine and founder of Roto-Rooter.
 Though Sol and his brother ran a Des Moines grocery store, they worked closely with Mr. Blanc on the development of his early machines.
 The Gottsteins helped weld prototypes of the equipment in their garage, and Sol and his brother soon became involved in training some of the nation’s earliest Roto-Rooter operators.
 Inspired by their neighbor’s success, the brothers moved to Minnesota to open twin Roto-Rooter franchises in Minneapolis and St. Paul.

 But Sol had bigger ambitions.
 Rather than purchase parts from Roto-Rooter, he wanted to make better, stronger cable himself—and save some money in the process.
-With the help of collaborators Jerry Isaacson and John Sentman, Sol soon found himself in the cable business, competing with Roto-Rooter for sales to other operations.
-In 1957 he began selling machines also.
-In creating his new business, Sol was inspired by the beloved cartoon hero, Mighty Mouse.
+With the help of collaborators Jerry Isaacson and John Sentman, Sol soon found himself in the cable business, competing with Roto-Rooter for cable sales to other operations.
+In 1957 he began selling machines as well.
+In creating this new business, Sol was inspired by the beloved cartoon hero, Mighty Mouse.
 Perhaps imagining his customers announcing, “Here I come to save the day!”, Sol turned Mighty into “My-T,” and the rest “came to him in a dream.”
 And so MyTana was born.

-For 15 years Sol operated his Roto-Rooter franchise side by side with MyTana Manufacturing Company, Inc. In 1972, he sold the Roto-Rooter business to his nephew, and MyTana has been an independent manufacturing company ever since.
-Since its founding, MyTana has sought out and developed the best technologies and advancements for its equipment, including the introduction of upright style cable machines, jetters, and ongoing advances in inspection camera technology to this day.
+For 15 years Sol operated his Roto-Rooter franchise side by side with MyTana Manufacturing Company, Inc. In 1972, he sold the Roto-Rooter business to his nephew, and MyTana has been an equipment manufacturing company ever since.
+Since its founding, MyTana has sought out and developed the best technologies and advancements for its products, including the introduction of upright style cable machines, jetters, and ongoing advances in inspection camera technology to this day.